o3RocketCommunications/o3rocketcommunications.github.io/_posts/2014-11-16-paid-traffic.md

 get mentions, not feature placement.

 The third problem is perhaps the biggest problem.
 Who reads the New York Times?
-The NY Times has 760,000 digital subscribers.
+According to their rather dark and gloomy [New York Times Innovation Report][report], the NY Times has 760,000 digital subscribers.
 How many of them are in New York?
 How much weight does the brand have now days?